-Before registering a domain name, check to see if another company has registered the same one, or one that sounds or is spelled similar.
+Before registering a domain name, check to see if another company has registered the same one or one that sounds or is spelled similarly.
 Take into account British and American English.
 It would also be advisable to look into domains that may have the plural, singular, or hyphenated spelling of your desired domain.

-Failure to take this tip into account may mean that you may be leading customers to a competitor’s site, or even a site that is completely unrelated to yours.
-The fact of the matter is, you are making it difficult for your potential clients to visit your own site, and this can equate to loss of business for you.
-You can check for available domain names at https://clients.markmywordsmedia.com
+Failure to take this tip into account may mean that you may be leading customers to a competitor’s site or even a site that is completely unrelated to yours.
+The fact of the matter is, you are making it difficult for your potential clients to visit your own site, and this can equate to a loss of business for you.

 If you’re a tech-savvy individual, it may seem logical to you that there are other domains out there besides .com, such as .net or .org.
 However, the sad truth is that the rest of the not-so-tech-savvy world is not so familiar with this fact, and believe that only the .coms exist.
 However, if the exact phrase that matches your product or service is available in either .com, .net or .org ….and there is daily traffic for that EXACT phrase, then consider any of the three alternative suffixes.

 4. Make your domain short and easy to type.